mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ### Cliffs
-A cliff is a region that undergo a sharp fall or a sharp rise depending on the point of view with respect to this region.
+A cliff is a region that undergoes a sharp fall or a sharp rise depending on the point of view with respect to this region.
 In both cases, it is dangerous to slide or to climb the cliff, and it is especially challenging to calculate the derivatives at such critical point because the gradient may surpass the cliff region to reach a point far away.
 The reason of this behavior is that the gradient at a cliff adapts only to the direction of the steepest descent when it moves forward and it disregards the optimal step size. <br />